Meeovi/Collaborrate/README.md

 Since AlternateCMS is powered by Nuxtjs it support all of Nuxtjs and Vuejs features and hundreds of modules.

-- A powerful graphql server that can connect to almost anything.
 - AlternateCMS supports Mysql, PostgreSQL, MongoDB, SQLite, CockroachDB, and SQL Server
 - Blog Functionality with tags
 - Theme and Extensions support